fabbroniko/MWTechChallenge/README.md

 All work must be done using a TDD approach.

 Stories to build sine and cosine functions are scheduled in the next iteration.

+## CircleCI / GitHub integration

+The project has been integrated with CircleCI for continuous development.
+Each push to origin triggers a build on CircleCI that starts a docker container and runs the tests.

+Github has also been setup to allow commits to master only through PRs, and PRs can only be merged if the build on CircleCI passes.
+This guarantees that whatever is pushed into master passes tests.

+## Overly verbose commits

+I committed every time i wrote a failing test and the related code changes to make them pass into different commits.
+This is to show you the TDD approach in a verifiable manner.

+## Releases

+Releases (PRs from feature branch to master) have been separated in logical chuncks.
+Each chunk provided a working functionality usable by the 'client' and it can be divided into 5 different releases:

+- Addition feature;
+- Subtraction;
+- Multiplication;
+- Division;
+- Refactoring (added modularity)

+Each one of these releases went through GitHub Checks integrated with CircleCI.